Mode 9

-Babatunde Olusegun Adewale(born June 14, 1975), popularly known by his stage name Modenine, is an English-born Nigerian rapper.
-In 2014, he released a song titled "Super Human" with Jamaican-American rapper Canibus.
+Babatunde Olusegun Adewale (born June 14, 1975), popularly known by his stage name Modenine, is an English-born Nigerian rapper.
+He is a seven times Headies lyricist on the roll winner and he is widely regarded by industry heads as one of the greatest African lyricists of all time.

+In 2014, he released "Super Human" with Jamaican-American rapper, Canibus.

-Early life
+Early life and education

-Mode9 was born in London on June 14, 1975.
+Babatunde was born in London on June 14, 1975, and his family relocated to Lagos during his preteen years.
 He is the third child of his parents who are from Osun State.
-He has credited Grandmaster Flash and The Furious Five for inspiring his love for Hip Hop.
+He has credited Grandmaster Flash and The Furious Five for inspiring his love for hip-hop.

-Education

 He attended Agboju secondary school.
 He earned a degree in Building Technology at Federal Polytechnic Bida, Niger State, Nigeria.

 Career

 He worked with Rhythm 84.7fm in Abuja, Nigeria as a radio presenter.

-In an interview with hot FM's breakfast show with TuTu Adeoba and Cheezy Charles in 2013, the artiste complained about Nigerians not being lovers of his style of song as he claimed to have released an album and nobody cared about it.
-He however reaffirmed that he won't change his style of music as far as his real fans still appreciate him.